-In 1946, Solomon Asch wrote a paper on how the physical aspects of a character affects the viewer’s impression of its emotions:
+In 1946, Solomon Asch wrote a paper on how shape language and the physical aspects of a character affect the emotional aspect of a character:

 Body shape has a tremendous impact on the overall impression of the character.
 If you ever looked at a cartoon character and though they seemed confident but didn’t know why, you probably were not aware of the character’s shape language!

-Shape psychology is widely practiced in Disney and other famous animation studios.
-But the effect of shape is not confined in the movie industry.
+Shape psychology is widely practiced in Disney and other famous animation studios, but the effect of shape is not confined to the movie industry.
 A lot of marketing agencies and animation studios utilize the power of shape language to design well-structured characters that are key to brand awareness and lead generation.

-Shape Language is a concept used in art and 3d animation to communicate meaning based on shapes we are familiar.
+Shape Language is a concept used in art and 3D animation to communicate meaning based on shapes we are familiar with.
 When used in character design, shapes can tell a story, show personality, and illicit an emotional response in the viewer without using any words.